 Recruiting wellbeing champions from around the business may be a positive step in keeping mental health awareness a priority for employees.
 These volunteers can help support their colleagues, organise activities and shape the dynamic of wellbeing culture in the business.
 Also, people listen to their peers.

 4. Schedule catch-ups to maintain momentum

-Leaders need to catch up regularly with team members and listen carefully to what they say about issues affecting wellbeing, then act on what they’ve heard.
+In addition to having regular catch ups with team members and listening carefully to any concerns, leaders should act on what they've heard.

 5. Stay close to remote workers